May 12, 2020

 Flight Planning

-How to Thoughtfully Anticipate and Manage Risk
+Thoughtfully Anticipate and Manage Risk

-On Friday, May 8th we held a call to present tips and advice on planning for and pilots.
+On Friday, May 8th we held a call to present tips and advice on for and Paragliding pilots.
 Several experienced pilots came together to share their knowledge on the best ways to manage risk and ensure safe flights.
 Our panel included Wolf Gaidis, Billy Vaughn, and Jonny Thompson of Kitty Hawk Kites Flight School, Willie Vaughn of Lookout Mountain Flight Park, Heath Woods of Morningside Flight Park, and John Gallagher.

 From Wolf Gaidis